-College & Departmental requirements that may be used to meet General Education requirements.

-If ENGL 3323 Technical Writing is substituted for ENGL 1213 Composition II above; hours in this block are reduced by 3.

-MATH 1483 Mathematical Functions and Their Uses (A) or MATH 1513 College Algebra (A) may need to be taken as prerequisite to required Calculus course.
+- College & Departmental requirements that may be used to meet General Education requirements. - If ENGL 3323 Technical Writing is substituted for ENGL 1213 Composition II above; hours in this block are reduced by 3. - If used as (S) course above, hours in this block reduced by 3. - MATH 1483 Mathematical Functions and Their Uses (A) or MATH 1513 College Algebra (A) may need to be taken as prerequisite to required Calculus course.

-- · Exit interview with Head of Department of Agricultural Economics. - A minimum of 40 semester credit hours and 100 grade points must be earned in courses numbered 3000 or above. - · A 2.00 GPA or higher in upper-division hours.
+- · Exit interview with Head of Department of Agricultural Economics. - A minimum of 40 semester credit hours and 100 grade points must be earned in courses numbered 3000 or above. - A 2.00 GPA or higher in upper-division hours.

-- At least: 60 hours at a four-year institution; 30 hours completed at OSU; 15 of the final 30 or 50% of the upper-division hours in the major field completed at OSU. - Limit of: one-half of major course requirements as transfer work; onefourth of hours earned by correspondence; 8 transfer correspondence hours - Students will be held responsible for degree requirements in effect at the time of matriculation and any changes that are made, so long as these changes do not result in semester credit hours being added or do not delay graduation. - Degrees that follow this plan must be completed by the end of Summer 2028.
+- At least: 60 hours at a four-year institution; 30 hours completed at OSU; 15 of the final 30 or 50% of the upper-division hours in the major field completed at OSU. - Limit of: one-half of major course requirements as transfer work; onefourth of hours earned by correspondence; 8 transfer correspondence hours. - Students will be held responsible for degree requirements in effect at the time of matriculation and any changes that are made, so long as these changes do not result in semester credit hours being added or do not delay graduation. - Degrees that follow this plan must be completed by the end of Summer 2027.